 After seeing the boys get closer with time and develop a strong bond, Joc's parents decided to make a big decision.
 Dominique and Kevin asked Andrew, 12, whether he wanted to become a permanent member of their family in May 2020.
 They had a special surprise planned to make this moment special.
 On that day, Molly Parker, a Youth Villages counselor, approached Andrew and asked if he wanted to go on a walk with her.

 Andrew saw the Gills and family friends he had met during his time with them on the walk.
 He was taken aback at first by the balloons and placards.
-The family then asked him and Joc even dressed up in a shirt that said, "Will you be my brother?" per GoalCast.
+The family then asked him and Joc even dressed up in a shirt that said, "Will you be my brother?" as reported by GoalCast.
 When the Gills began fostering, they had no intention of adopting.
 They wanted to assist as many children as they could as Dominique's parents had done when she was a child.

 Dominique said, "Our mindset was we'd help him until he found his forever home.
 But after the second adoption didn't work out, I realized God put Andrew in our lives for a reason.
 God made sure the adoption didn't work out so he could come back to us."
 When the Gills asked Andrew if he wanted to stay with them forever, he burst into tears.
 Dominique said, "From the beginning, Andrew has always said, 'Thank you for accepting me,’ ‘Thank you for not giving up on me.'"

 She added, "People would read his file and get scared away.
 But I knew he was a good child who had experienced a lot of trauma."
 Dominique observed that, at first, Andrew would "scream and behave badly" in an attempt to push them away.